inform-us/requirements_specifications/rules/CAM-ICU.md

 *The following feeds into the floorplans*

 **[C] Floorplan labelling**
-1) If latest CAM-ICU score reading = negative: ‘GREEN’; design = green filled bed
+1) If latest CAM-ICU score reading this shift= negative: ‘GREEN’; design = green filled bed
-2) If latest CAM-ICU score reading = positive: ‘RED’; design = red filled bed
+2) If latest CAM-ICU score reading this shift = positive: ‘RED’; design = red filled bed
-3) If latest CAM-ICU score ‘missing’: ‘missing’; design = white filled bed with red hashed outline
+3) If there is no CAM-ICU score since the start of the shift (since 08:00 day or 20:00 night)  ‘missing’: ‘missing’; design = white filled bed with red hashed outline
-4) If latest CAM-ICU score ‘not applicable’ as RASS score has fallen to -4- -5: ‘assessment not required’ design = white filled bed with blue hashed outline
+4) If latest CAM-ICU score not applicable as RASS score has fallen to -4- -5: ‘assessment not required (RASS is -5 or -4)’ design = white filled bed with blue hashed outline

+*The following feeds into the individual patient charts*

 **[D] Classification Rules: Individual patient chart**

 ---
 # [E] SPC CHARTS